pehyichin/NovaDash-Churn-Analysis/README.md

   **Priority: Quick win for collection, medium-term for cross-functional process alignment.**

-- Expand or Formalise win-back initiatives
+- Expand or Formalise Win-Back Initiatives

     Of 26 reactivated accounts, 88.5% are currently retained, suggesting that customers who return after churning tend to stay.
 A structured win-back campaign targeting recently churned accounts within 90 days of exit, with tailored messaging and low-friction re-entry incentives based on known churn reasons, may recover meaningful revenue at relatively low cost.